Greenwood Personal Injury Attorneys

 The compensation available in an Indiana personal injury lawsuit depends on the severity of your injuries and how they affect your daily life.
 You can recover medical expenses, rehabilitation costs, and any lost income caused by missed work.
 If your injuries prevent you from returning to the same job, compensation for reduced earning ability may apply.
 Indiana law also allows recovery for pain, suffering, and emotional distress.
 Even property damage, such as vehicle repair or replacement, can be included in the claim.

 In limited cases involving reckless or intentional behavior, punitive damages may be available.
 Calculating fair compensation requires records, expert input, and supporting evidence.
-An Indiana personal injury attorney can review the impact of your injuries, calculate realistic damages, and help you pursue the recovery you’re entitled to under Indiana law.
+Our personal injury attorneys can review the impact of your injuries, calculate realistic damages, and help you pursue the recovery you’re entitled to under Indiana law.

 Do You Have to Go to Court for a Personal Injury Claim?

-Most personal injury claims in Indiana are resolved through settlement discussions instead of a trial.
+Most Indiana personal injury claims are resolved through settlement discussions instead of a trial.
 Attorneys and insurance representatives exchange evidence and negotiate until a fair amount is reached.
 If an insurer refuses to make a reasonable offer, filing a lawsuit may be the next step.

 Once in court, both sides exchange information through a phase known as discovery.
 (Even then, many claims settle before trial.)
 When a trial is necessary, your attorney presents evidence, examines witnesses, and argues for full compensation.
 You’ll stay informed throughout, and your attorney manages deadlines, hearings, and communication.
 The objective remains the same: to resolve your claim fairly, either through a maximum settlement or, if required, by verdict.

-Personal injury attorneys in Indiana usually work on a contingency fee arrangement.
+Our personal injury attorneys usually work on a contingency fee arrangement.
 This means you don’t pay upfront costs or hourly rates: the attorney receives a percentage of your settlement or award only after the case is resolved.
 If no recovery occurs, you owe no attorney’s fee.
 This arrangement allows you to pursue legal action without worrying about immediate expenses.

 Indiana follows a modified comparative fault rule, which means your compensation is adjusted based on your share of responsibility for the accident.
 If you’re found 20% at fault, your total recovery decreases by 20%.
 If you’re more than 50% at fault, you can’t collect damages.
 Insurance companies use this rule to lower payouts, so accurate evidence is key.